Atnafu Abate: Death

+Atnafu was arrested on 11 November 1977 in the Derg’s headquarters (the Grand Palace) in Addis Ababa on orders of Mengistu.
+He was executed the following day (12 November) by a firing squad, and his death was publicly announced on official state radio on 13 November, jointly with the publication of a six-page ideological indictment justifying his execution as a necessary revolutionary measure.

-Atnafu avoided the infamous Derg meeting of 3 February 1977, where a number of Derg leaders, including chairman Lieutenant General Tafari Benti, were killed in an ambush orchestrated by Mengistu, having left the capital to personally present a flag to a militia unit that had completed its training.
+Atnafu had avoided the infamous Derg meeting of 3 February 1977, where a number of Derg leaders, including chairman Lieutenant General Tafari Benti, were killed in an ambush orchestrated by Mengistu, having left the capital to personally present a flag to a militia unit that had completed its training.
 This coup left Atnafu the sole remaining Derg member with a measure of independence from Mengistu.
 Most experts believe that Atnafu's days were numbered, and his execution that November was inevitable.
 "The execution of Atnafu," observes historian Bahru Zewde, "who more than anybody else symbolized the Derg from its early origins in February 1974, effectively marked the eclipse of that organization."

 However, LaFort presents an intriguing dissenting opinion on the dynamics linking these events.
 First he presents a portrait of Atnafu as having become exhausted with his responsibilities.
 LaFort elaborates:

 Three and a half years of revolution had physically worn him to the bone.
 The man who had entered the picture books of the revolution with raised fist and contorted face had become one who simply asked: pax. he advocated internal reconciliation: the ending of all terrors, 'White' and 'Red', extending the hand to both the EPRP and MEISON, external relations that were more balanced between the two great powers (he seems to have sounded out the United States about this during September) -- and pacifying the army by satisfying its main demands.

 Although public rumor had it that tensions between the two men was so high that Atnafu had to undergo a close search before entering Mengistu's offices, LaFort reminds us that since he was put in charge of the militia late the previous year, Atnafu had no longer posed a danger to Mengistu, writing that "Atnafu had quite clearly abandoned the pursuit of power to a technical task, the raising, organization, and training of the militia."
 Pointing out that Mengistu had left the final meeting which ended with Atnafu's death before the decision had been made, and that Mengistu had fought for Atnafu as long as he could without putting himself in danger, LaFort argues that Atnafu's execution "appears as a sacrifice, offered up on the altar of defeat in need of a scapegoat, the price of the apparent compromise reached between the Derg, the regular army and the various factions within the latter."